prestonjcrowe/identity-and-ethic-final/README.md

-# Identity and Ethics in Computing - Final Project
+# Intelligent Machinery - Final Project
 ### Identity Correlation Bubble Map
 After spending some time with the handedness data, we found ourselves asking questions about identity and mental illness.
 We wanted to find out if any obscure or overlooked dimensions of the data correlated strongly with schizophrenia, depression, anxiety, and alcoholism.